Aidar5/nattoeng/docs/source/book/06_control_structures/1_if_else.rst

 Condition
 -------

-“If” construction is based on conditions: conditions are always written after “if” and “elif”.
+**If** construction is based on conditions: conditions are always written after **if** and **elif**.
 Blocks if/elif are executed only when the condition returns True, so the first thing to deal with is what is true and what is false in Python.

 True and False
 ~~~~~~~~~~~~

-In Python, apart from the obvious True and False values, all other objects also have a false or true value:
+In Python, apart from the obvious True and False values, all other objects also have false or true value:

 * True value: